Alluxio/alluxio/docs/en/compute/AWS-EMR.md

 mechanisms to change the Alluxio configuration in the future.
 Make sure that the AWS CLI is also set up and ready with the required AWS Access/Secret key.

-1. Run aws emr create-default-roles.
+1. Run `aws emr create-default-roles`.
 This will set up the required IAM roles for the account to be able to use the EMR service.
 2. Make sure that the files that you downloaded are
 3. Configure the below command with the required parameters.
 The root-ufs-uri should be an s3a:// or hdfs:// URI designating the root mount of the Alluxio file system.